The slowness of SELECT COUNT(*) in MySQL 8.0 was fixed in 8.0.37!

 MySQL 8.0.37 was released in April 2024.

-However, no matter how much I look at the release notes, there is no mention that the behavior of SELECT COUNT(*) has been resolved.
+However, no matter how much I look at the release notes, there is no mention of the behavior of SELECT COUNT(*) being resolved.

 However, if you look at the page posted to bugs.mysql in 2019,